eclab/edisyn/README.md

 I believe that the following should work:

 1. [Download and install at least Java 11](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-The JRE should work fine.
+The JRE should work fine, but if Oracle is no longer offering the JRE, install the JDK (which installs a JRE among other gunk).

 2. Download Edisyn's jar file, called [edisyn.jar](https://cs.gmu.edu/~eclab/projects/edisyn/edisyn.jar), presently located in the "jar" directory.